Sugamlake/Pacmen/README.md

 ### Features:

--You can create several Pacman at the same time on the screen
+- You can create several Pacman at the same time on the screen.

 In the future it could have :

-- Send money to other accounts
+- Delete all the generated pacmans.
-- Choose an account type when creating an account
+- Manage the movement so they follow a specific path

 ### MIT License